meetcleo/re_dms/README.md

 ## Runbook

-Checking the status of the service:
+Checking the status of the re_dms service:

 `$ sudo systemctl status re_dms`

-Tailing the logs of the service:
+Tailing the logs of the re_dms service:

 `$ sudo journalctl -f -u re_dms`

+Checking the status of the pg_recvlogical service:

+`$ sudo systemctl status pg_recvlogical`

+Tailing the logs of the pg_recvlogical service:

+`$ sudo journalctl -f -u pg_recvlogical`